AthulMuralidhar/BupIT/README.md

     * I want to message Teachers (a)synchronously
     * I want to enter my temporal and geographical availability
     * I want to have realtime insights into the temporal and geographical availability of a Teacher
+    * I want to be able to file a complaint on a teacher for fraud or sexual misconduct and maybe also be able to block him/her from my further searches.
+    * I need help and support for the service